qu8n/dotfiles/.macos/README.md

 ### Amazon Q

-Running `q doctor` will show a warning about `zsh\-autosuggestions` not being supported at the same time.
+Running `q doctor` will show a warning about `zsh-autosuggestions` not being supported at the same time.

 OK to ignore as they can both work together, and it's nice to have both.